suryajeetlondhe/flutter_interview_questions/README.md

 integrating with the native platform.

 ---

-107) What are platform channels in Flutter and when would you use them?
+107.What are platform channels in Flutter and when would you use them?
+---
-     Platform Channels in Flutter are a way to communicate between Dart (Flutter code) and native code (Java/Kotlin for Android, Objective-C/Swift for iOS).
+Platform Channels in Flutter are a way to communicate between Dart (Flutter code) and native
+     code (Java/Kotlin for Android, Objective-C/Swift for iOS).

 🧩 Why Use Platform Channels?